You have tried confiscating it, hiding it, and setting timers. Every single approach ends in a meltdown. Here is why -- and what to do instead.

 This is why every attempt to “just take it away” ends the same way.
 Not because you are doing it wrong.
 Because the approach itself ignores how your child’s brain works.

-Before you can reduce screen time, you need to understand what you are actually reducing.
+Before reducing screen time, it helps to understand what you are actually reducing.
 The iPad is not one thing to an autistic child.
 It is four things at once — and that is why nothing else comes close.

 Predictability.
 The same app loads the same way every time.
 The menu is in the same place.
 The controls respond identically.
 For a brain that finds unpredictability genuinely distressing, this consistency is not boring — it is a lifeline.